ThatJeffGuy/AutoAudioExtractor/README.md

-# AutoHouseAudio
+# AutoAudio Diarization

 ## Overview

-AutoHouseAudio is a Python-based tool designed for extracting, converting, and performing speaker diarization on audio from various video and audio files.
+AutoAudio Diarization is a Python-based tool designed for extracting, converting, and performing speaker diarization on audio from various video and audio files.
 This script utilizes `ffmpeg`, `pyannote.audio`, and `speechbrain` to provide a seamless process for handling audio files and extracting individual speaker segments.

 ## Features